 ISO: Auto, up to ISO 6400

-Find this film simulation recipe and many more on the Fuji X Weekly — Film Recipes App!
+Find this Film Simulation Recipe and over 250 more on the Fuji X Weekly — Film Recipes App!

 Help Fuji X Weekly